Covve/covve.github.io/_posts/2018-02-10-chinese-tech-market-crashcourse.md

 ### A cheat sheet

 The first thing that can throw someone off when examining the market is the wealth of massive yet unknown to the West companies (and the absence of all those we've come to accept as part of our daily lives).
-Google is Baidu; Didi is Uber; youku is youtube... the list goes on.
+Google is Baidu; DiDi is Uber; youku is youtube... the list goes on.

 So, to save you the headache, here's our Chinese to Western companies translator cheatsheet:
 ![cheatsheet](/images/blog/2018-02-10-chinese-tech-market-crashcourse/chinese-tech-companies-cheatsheet.png)